 - Chronic Leukaemia

 Chronic Leukaemia progresses very slow as compared to the rapid proliferation of Acute Leukaemia.
+It takes time to progress and mostly affects people over the age of 60.
+Hardly people in their 40 get affected with this form of cancer.

 - Plasma Cell disorders